RobertLMcCrary/CompilerInGo/README.md

 This project implements a compiler for the Monkey programming language, written in Go.
 The Monkey language is a simple, interpreted programming language designed for educational purposes.

+#Book
+"Writing An Interpreter In Go" By Thorsten Ball

 ## Components

 ### 1. Main (main.go)